Look around and what do you see? Blacks, women, gays, whoever - their problems are always someone else's fault. To them.

 But when they get divorced they'll still want the kids and to get money from their ex-husbands.

 Society in the past reduced these problems to the minimum.
 First, it was hard to get a divorce.
 Second, no-fault divorce did not exist.
 Third, the children were almost always given to the father.
-Returning to these things would be a good thing.
+Returning to these things would be a good thing and take care of a lot of problems.

 Oh, I forgot - as far as I'm concerned women who have children out of wedlock should have their babies taken from them.
 In the past such women who got pregnant were sent away to have the child, which was then adopted by a married couple or else sent to an orphanage (and almost all orphanages weren't bad places - I've known people raised in them).